Amnesia: The Dark Descent: Gameplay

 Daniel is chased by a Grunt, one of several monsters encountered in the castle.

 Amnesia: The Dark Descent is a first-person survival horror adventure game.
-The player takes control of Daniel, who must navigate Castle Brennenburg while avoiding various dangers and solving puzzles.
+The player takes control of Daniel, an archaeologist who must navigate Castle Brennenburg while avoiding various hazards and solving puzzles.
 The gameplay retains the physical object interaction used in the Penumbra series, allowing for physics-based puzzles and interactions such as opening doors and fixing machinery.
 Smaller items can be stored in an inventory menu, while larger objects can be raised by holding down a mouse button and pushing or pulling the mouse.
 Objects such as doors or levers can be manipulated by using the mouse in a fashion that imitates moving the said object.
 The difficulty level can be adjusted before starting the game, but cannot be readjusted once the game has begun.

 In addition to a health indicator, Daniel's sanity must be managed, centered around an "afraid of darkness" mechanic.
 According to designer Thomas Grip, "the idea was basically that the darkness itself should be an enemy."
 Sanity is reduced by staying in the dark for too long, witnessing unsettling events or looking directly at monsters.
 Low sanity causes visual and auditory hallucinations and an increased chance of attracting monsters, while its complete depletion results in a temporary drop in mobility, or death in higher difficulties.
 Light sources help restore sanity, and if none are available, Daniel may use tinderboxes to ignite candles and torches or deploy an oil-burning lantern.
 The number of tinderboxes and the amount of oil available are both limited, even more so in higher difficulties.

 If a monster sees Daniel, it will chase him until he evades its sight.
 Daniel has no means of fighting monsters, so he must either avoid being seen, run away or hide.
 Daniel can withstand only a few attacks from a monster before he dies, which will cause the most recent save of the game to load.
 The player can restore Daniel's health by using laudanum found throughout the game.
 The player can hinder monsters by closing doors and building barricades from nearby objects.
 Monsters can destroy doors and knock over objects.
 Hiding in dark areas where monsters will not notice Daniel is also effective, but will decrease Daniel's sanity.